 Add Oil to Mercedes-Benz Engine

-To add oil to your Mercedes-Benz engine is very easy.
-Make sure to use the correct oil brand and oil visocisty.
+Adding oil to your Mercedes-Benz engine is very easy.
+Make sure to use the correct oil brand and oil viscosity.
 Mercedes-Benz recomended oil is Mobil1 0W40 oil.

 - Open the hood and locate the engine oil filler cap.